tmclnk/opa-hierarchy-example/README.md

 ## Actors and Architecture

 If you're bolting this onto a monolith, you might have something like this.

+> edit: I have no idea what I'm talking about here.

 ![actors](docs/actors.png)